raven-black-dream/digital-garden/posts/Characters/Cainites/Brother Antonio.md

 ## Advantages
 ### Disciplines
+Obfuscate 2
 Auspex - 4
-Fortitude - 2
+Fortitude - 4
-Necromancy - 4
+Necromancy
+- Path of Skulls - 5
+- Corpse in the Monster 3
+- Path of Bone - 3
+- Grave's Decay - 1